gfranko/amdclean/README.md

 __My comments seem to be getting removed when I use AMDclean.
 What am I doing wrong?__

- - Before the `1.4.0` release, this was the default behavior.
-If you update to `1.4.0` or later, you should see your comments still there after the cleaning process.
+ - Before the `2.1.0` release, this was the default behavior.
+If you update to `2.1.0` or later, you should see your comments still there after the cleaning process.
 Also, if you would like your comments to be removed, then you can set the `comment` **escodegen** option to `false`.

 __What if I don't want all define() and require() method calls to be removed?__

- - If you don't want one or more define() and require() methods to be removed by `amdclean`, you have a few options.
+ - If you don't want one or more define() and require() methods to be removed by AMDclean, you have a few options.
 If the module has a named module id associated with it, then you can add the associated module id to the `ignoreModules` option array.
 Like this:

  ```javascript
 var amdclean = require('amdclean');